bentormey/btormey/src/pages/posts/what-can-machine-learning-tell-you-about-your-weight.md

 ---
 title: What can machine learning tell you about your weight?
-date: 2019-09-29T11:55:28.376Z
+date: 2019-11-01T11:55:28.376Z
 thumb_img_path: /images/blur-codes-coding-577585.jpg
 template: post
 ---
 ## Make decisions using data, not emotion

+Most people spend too much time trying to figure out how many calories they should be eating to lose weight, or how many grams of protein they need, or which foods they think they should avoid.

+The reality is that **your path is what matters, not your starting point.**

-Knowing how to adjust your diet based on your progress is more important than figuring out exactly how many calories you should be eating at the start.
+Knowing how to adjust your diet based on your progress is far more important than figuring out exactly how to set it up at the start.

-**Your path is what matters, not your starting point.**

-Any data you collect should help you do three things:

-1. Make accurate judgements that aren't dependent on how you feel.
-2. Refine your process.
-3. Take action.

-But you don't need to quantify _everything_.

-For example, using a sleep tracker to optimise your sleep may promote "orthosomnia" by overwhelming you with unreliable data that you can't properly interpret.

-That's why you need a proper framework for your decisions _before_ you try to optimise anything.
+That's why you need a proper framework for your decisions _before_ you try to change anything.

+I've spent years collecting and analysing weight data from my clients to build my framework.

+Here you're going to learn three principles I've distilled from that data.
+These principles help you visualise your progress and make accurate judgements that are independent of how you feel.

+Most importantly they will help you take action

 ### Take daily weight measurements, but filter out the noise